FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 As an example, these colors bin pixels based on intensity.
 In practice users will want to bin pixels based on other criteria.

-The tool parCorAnaMaskColorTool can produce a great deal of output that can be ignored.
-To deal with converting from images to ndarrays, it is neccessary to work with geometry files.
+Conversion from images to ndarrays is made possible by geometry files.
 If a geometry file is not present for your experiment, one should be deployed into the calibration area.
 One can also specify a geometry file with the -g file.

 Often people will edit image files to produce the mask and color file.
 These need to then be converted back to ndarrays.
 The help for parCorAnaMaskColorTool explains how to do this.
 One issue with this though,